KatherineMichel/digital-commonplace/README.md

 Sarah
 https://www.netlify.com/blog/2020/04/12/speed-up-productivity-with-terminal-aliases/

-Chrome Extension
-https://css-tricks.com/how-to-build-a-chrome-extension/ | How to Build a Chrome Extension | CSS-Tricks

 https://t.co/R46VmoT0Hy | Sarah Drasner on Twitter: "Periodic reminder that I've been maintaining a collection of Useful Pens for Everyday Frontend Development for a few years.
 There's a lot of great stuff to reverse engineer in here!" / Twitter https://codepen.io/collection/nMgKxJ

-CSS/JS
-https://twitter.com/sarah_edo/status/1260287826471448577 | Sarah Drasner on Twitter: "The intersection of knowledge of CSS (including CSS-in-JS) and JS, and how the browser works enables a dev to make experiences with a ton of depth.
-Exploring all of them in tandem unlocks so many capabilities.
-IMO, they're not at odds with one another, they play together." / Twitter https://twitter.com/sarah_edo/status/1260289104949858304 | Sarah Drasner on Twitter: "@KatiMichel I wrote up an article on how to teach yourself things: https://t.co/Ds6pyDkfoz In terms of resources, exploring CodePen and GitHub and building things, breaking things, O'Reilly books, @FrontendMasters and @eggheadio are all great!" / Twitter
 -->

 ## Website and Blog Resources